-🚭 Course No. S1/S2 COURSE NAME GRADE LEVEL Credit HS0112QA/HS0112QB Culinary Arts II 12 1
+Course No. S1/S2 Course Name Grade Level Credit HS0112QA/HS0112QB Culinary Arts II 12 1

-- Prerequisite: Successful completion of Culinary Arts I with a grade of C or better in both semesters, and instructor approval required. - → Important Course Considerations: - ✓ This course will operate with the same expectations and materials similar to a college-level course in a Culinary Arts Program.
+- Prerequisite: Successful completion of Culinary Arts I with a grade of C or better in both semesters, and instructor approval required. - Full year elective credit.

 This course builds on concepts and skills learned in the Culinary I course.
-Through classroom, lab settings, and real world catering events, students will be exposed to basic food preparation and food selection for healthy living and nutrition.
+Through classroom, lab settings, and real-world catering events, students will be exposed to basic food preparation and food selection for healthy living and nutrition.
 Students will also develop a solid foundation of kitchen basics, techniques for food safety, food storage, food preparation, food presentation, food service, baking, pastry production, and international cuisines.

 Students will have the opportunity to participate and apply culinary practices, as well as practice advanced techniques.
 Students will receive a balanced curriculum that includes creative and critical thinking skills, reflection pieces, communication and presentation skills, and knowledge that can be applied in the real world.
 Students must be proficient with Chromebook.